Close

 Strategy

-Some coastal States experience challenges in the fulfilment of their Maine Aids to Navigation related obligations.
+Some coastal States experience challenges in the fulfillment of their Maine Aids to Navigation related obligations.
 These challenges may be due to the absence of appropriate competences, resources, knowledge and/or leadership resulting in gaps between current practices and the expectations of the international community as expressed in SOLAS Chapter V and the IALA Standards.

 Whilst in some cases, structural changes are necessary to facilitate improvements, in many cases the challenges can be overcome through knowledge sharing, education and training as well as capacity building.
-Therefore, the Academy endeavours to:
+Therefore, the Academy endeavors to:

-In support of the United Nations “Delivering as One” approach, the Academy endeavours to cooperate with and coordinate its activities with other international organisations to ensure the integrated and efficient provision of capacity building activities underpinning the United Nations Sustainable Development Goals.
+In support of the United Nations “Delivering as One” approach, the Academy endeavors to cooperate with and coordinate its activities with other international organisations to ensure the integrated and efficient provision of capacity building activities underpinning the United Nations Sustainable Development Goals.

 Main areas of activity